Bbaale15/noticeboard/README.md

 # Noticeboard

+An online notice board for the posting public messages to provide information to its users.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+# Requirements

+- Node JS
+- Angular-cli

 ## Development server

+- Clone project repo
+- CD into project folder
+- Run `npm i` to install node js modules
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding